mmirus/simple-members-only/README.md

 ## Features

 * Option to specify required user roles for pages and posts.
+* Show message and login form when security check fails.

+## Possible future features

+* Shortcode to only display content for specified roles.
+* ACF field type to select roles (useful when you use ACF to build page layouts--e.g., specify that a content row is only visible for certain roles).
 * Ability to set alternate versions for different roles on pages and posts.
-* Show message and login form when security check fails.
-* Option to redirect to home page when security check fails.